m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 # Testing Strategy for Infrastructure Manager

 ## Introduction
-This testing strategy describes how the Framefrog team tests Kyma Infrastructure Manager.
-It outlines the approach and methodologies used for testing all layers of this product to ensure stability, reliability, and correctness.
+This testing strategy describes how the Framefrog team tests the Kyma Infrastructure Manager product.
+It outlines the approach and methodologies used for testing all layers of this product to ensure the following:

+* Stability by applying load and performance tests that verify the product resilience under load peaks.
+* Reliability by running chaos tests and operational awareness workshops to ensure product reliability in a productive context.
+* Functional correctness by documenting and tracing all product features, their acceptance criteria and the used end-2-end tests to verify a correct implementation.
+* Maintainability by regularly measuring the code quality metrics like reusability, modularity and, package qualities.

 ## Testing Methodology